Get a Sick Note for Back Pain

 Back Pain Sick Note FAQs

 There is no legal maximum.
 Duration depends on clinical assessment — the severity of your back condition, your job type, and your recovery progress.
-Acute back pain often resolves enough for return within 2–6 weeks with appropriate adjustments.
+Acute back pain often resolves enough for return within 2 to 6 weeks with appropriate adjustments.
 More serious conditions such as disc prolapse, post-surgical recovery, or severe sciatica may require months of certified absence.
 Each MedicalCert certificate covers up to 14 days, with extensions available if you remain unfit.
-Statutory Sick Pay is available for up to 28 weeks.
+Statutory Sick Pay is available for up to 28 weeks at £123.25 per week, payable from day one of absence under the current rules.

 Only if your employer can genuinely offer you duties that remove the physical demands.
 If your role is entirely manual and no light or desk-based alternative exists, a "may be fit for work" recommendation is of no practical use — the note would effectively default to "not fit for work" because the adjustments cannot be accommodated.
 In this case, a full "not fit for work" outcome is more appropriate.
 Be honest about your role when completing the consultation form.